AVanDeBrook/c-primer/docs/c-primer.md

 - **NOTE: Place structures inside header files (.h) or outside the main methods.
 It's not good practice to place inside the main methods.**

 # Typedef
 - The C programming language provides a keyword called 'typedef', which can be used to give a type a new name.
-These can be a lot more convenient and eaiser to use than structs when done properly.
+These can be a lot more convenient and easier to use than structs when done properly.

 **Example:** Define a term 'BYTE' for one byte numbers:
 ```c
 typedef unsigned char BYTE